junxit/us-congress-bills-114/metadata.md

 - 2015-01-26 — Mr. Royce moved to suspend the rules and pass the bill.
 - 2015-01-26 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H539-540)
 - 2015-01-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H539-540)
+- 2015-01-27 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.